aidanwobrien/Raster-Report-Tools/README.md

 The modified is now saved in your directory as ELC_Summary.csv.

 *Note* this script will work for all .html tables, but a dictionary is coded specifically for use with the Southern Ontario Land Resource Information System data.
+*Note* this script requires the beautifulsoup4 library to be installed on your machine. pip install beautifulsoup4 to install the library.